Our Lab

 Magnets

 Almost all of our experiments are done in a magnetic field, which is created by passing current through a superconducting coil.
-We currently have two cryogen-free magnet systems purchased from Oxford Instruments, known as the TeslatronPT; one with a maximum field of 12 tesla and the other of 14 tesla.
+We currently have four cryogen-free magnet systems purchased from Oxford Instruments, three of them are known as the TeslatronPT; one with a maximum field of 12 tesla and the other two of 14 Tesla.
 Within each cryostat, a 4He variable temperature insert (VTI) allows us to carefully control temperature between 300 K and 1.5 K.

 Plasma Focused Ion Beam